 Exercise can’t erase addiction overnight or reduce the effort required from someone looking to get clean.
 But it can provide new levels of focus and clarity to those wondering how to conquer addiction.
 In a battle of wills, these traits are invaluable and could mean the difference between kicking the addiction and relapse.

-Looking for more advice for those suffering from drug abuse?
+Looking for more advice for those suffering from addiction and drug abuse?
 Be sure to follow our blog.

 We’ve got a wealth of information on detox, methadone, and opioid addiction.
 Check out our articles or contact us at (855) 976-2092 to find help in your home state.

 With 175 Americans dying a day, what are the solutions to the opioid epidemic?
 (2018, January 29).
 Retrieved from https://www.usatoday.com/story/news/nation-now/2018/01/29/175-americans-dying-day-what-solutions-opioid-epidemic/1074336001/ Exercise & Insomnia: Natural Remedy – National Sleep Foundation. (n.d.).
 Retrieved from https://www.sleepfoundation.org/ask-the-expert/how-does-exercise-help-those-chronic-insomnia Exercise for Mental Health – NIH.
 (2016).
 Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1470658/